awsdocs/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-create-dns-entry.md

 1. Save your changes\.
 **Note**
 Allow time for the name server change to propagate through the internet's DNS, which may take several hours\.
+After that is completed, internet traffic for your domain should begin routing through the Lightsail DNS zone\.

 ## Next steps<a name="lightail-dns-management-next-steps"></a>
 + [Edit or delete a DNS zone in Amazon Lightsail](amazon-lightsail-edit-or-delete-a-dns-zone.md)